-Enjoy our own list to Santa of the best Christmas hotels where we want to spend the holidays.
+Enjoy our list to Santa of the best Christmas resorts and hotels where we want to spend the holiday season.

 We’ve been really, really good.
 What about you?